alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 Well, here's a very meta story about this website and how I've grown since I started it.

-I want to talk about an issue that has bugged me for quite some time and the annoying maze that I got myself in to fix it.
+I want to talk about an issue that has bugged me for quite some time and the annoying maze I had to get out of to fix it.

 Check out the URL of this domain.
 Is it secure?
 How do you know?
 Let me show you how *I* know it's not, as of writing: